nextensio/agent/rust/platforms/windows/README.md

 Miscellaneous Notes:

-1. If you want to distribute some "debug" version with console output, you can remove the "-H windowsgui" flag in build.bat and then the distributable version that is built will pop up a console when the nextensio app is launched
+1. If you want to generate a "debug" version with console output, you can remove the "-H windowsgui" flag in build.bat and then the  version that is built will pop up a console when the nextensio app is launched